fullstacksjs/codeit/docs/stub-generator.md

 # Generators

-these are the languages that a generator is built for it any other language that is **not** on this list is open for a code generator.
+these are the languages that a generator is built for it any other language that is **not** on this list is open for a stub generator.

 - Javascript

-# credit
+# Credit

 this general syntax specification is exactly what [codingame](https://www.codingame.com/) uses, so take look there too if you'd like to